loboramiro/stat418-finalproject/model/README.md

   The best model is saved as `final_model.rds`.

 `model.R`
-  This script is sourced by the Shiny app to load the trained model.
+  This script is sourced by the API to load the trained model.

 `final_model.rds`
   This is the saved, tuned random forest model, trained on pre-2025 data using the best parameters found in `tune_model.R`.